 - Take a small sip every time someone mentions the Force.
-Don’t overdo it on this Star Wars drinking game rule, as it will make everyone drunk very fast.
+Don’t overdo it on this rule, as it will make everyone drunk very fast.
 Take a whole shot every time someone says “May the Force be with you,” and two shots when someone else replies, “And also with you.”

 - Take a drink every time Darth Vader Force-chokes someone—whether he’s Vader at the time or still Anakin Skywalker.

 - Every time Luke whines about something, take a drink.
-You can also add to this Star Wars drinking game rule and say that you have to drink every time any Skywalker family member whines about something.
+You can also add to this rule and say that you have to drink every time any Skywalker family member whines about something.

 - Take a drink every time someone has a hand or arm cut off.
-Extend this Star Wars drinking game rule to include C-3PO losing a limb or losing his head for more opportunities to drink.
+Extend this rule to include C-3PO losing a limb or losing his head for more opportunities to drink.

 - Take a drink every time R2-D2 makes his famous screaming sound effect.
 This will happen more often during the original three films, but should happen at least once per movie.